 - MSCH-C 219 Media in the Global Context

 Each course provides essential knowledge and critical perspectives to support more advanced coursework in Media Technologies, Games and Culture.
 Your advisor will help you understand and plan your choices, determining which classes are best for these and other core requirements.

 Tracks and concentrations

 Media Technologies, Games and Culture is a concentration (one of eight offered) in the Media BA, and the five courses you take to meet the requirement are the central component of your major.
-A great advantage of this concentration is its flexibility: you have the opportunity to choose, from a long list of courses, five that allow you to pursue the critical analysis of media in areas of greatest interest and meaning to you.
+A great advantage of this concentration is its flexibility: you have the opportunity to choose, from a long list of courses, five that allows you to pursue the critical analysis of media in areas of greatest interest and meaning to you.

 There are no formal tracks in the concentration.
 Some courses offer a more theoretical approach to how to study and critique media and to analyze its many past and present forms.
 Others apply these theories to the critical study of advertising, film, new media, broadcast journalism, and the audiences of media.

 Upper level coursework

 Students complete their study of Media Technologies, Games and Culture by choosing one area of specialization.
 It requires three upper-level courses in an area of interest, allowing you to develop advanced skills and in-depth knowledge in a subject you find most interesting and helpful to your professional goals.

 As with the concentration, the choice of a specialization is flexible and based on your developing interests.
 There are many possibilities: Media Advertising, Public Relations, Media Persuasion, Media Psychology, Global Media, Media and Diversity, and Politics and Media are examples of specializations that can enhance the knowledge and skills you gain within the Media Technologies, Games and Culture concentration.

 The flexibility of the Media Technologies, Games and Culture concentration allows plenty of space for experiential coursework, opportunities to apply what you have learned from all of your major courses.
 Here are some examples: